Cyril Féraud

-Cyril Féraud (born March 15, 1985 in Digne-les-Bains) is a French radio and television host and audiovisual producer working mainly for the public broadcaster France Télévisions since 2008.
-Féraud is the host of the game shows Slam, Duels en Familles and La Carte aux Trésors on France 3, in addition to Le Quiz des Champions and 100% Logique on France 2, and a number of live annual events.
+Cyril Féraud (born 15 March 1985 in Digne-les-Bains) is a French radio and television host and audiovisual producer.
+Féraud has been working primarily for the public broadcaster France Télévisions since 2008, where he is currently the host of the game shows Duels en Familles and La Carte aux Trésors broadcast on France 3, in addition to Le Quiz des Champions, 100% Logique, The Floor, à la conquête du sol and Tout le monde veut prendre sa place on France 2, and a number of live annual events.

+Féraud was a co-commentator for France 3's coverage of the Eurovision Song Contest final from 2012 to 2014, having previously acted as the French vote spokesperson for the 2011 contest.
 He is the founder and manager of the audiovisual production company CyrilProd.

 Biography

 Cyril Féraud was born on 15 March 1985 in Digne-les-Bains (Alpes-de-Haute-Provence).
-He is a only child and was passionate about television game shows from a young age.
+He is an only child and was passionate about television game shows from a young age.
 In the early 2000s, from the age of 16, he sent game ideas to the production team of the show Fort Boyard.
 After a master's degree in communication and management, he took his first steps in the industry as an assistant for this same programme "which made (him) want to do television".

-Féraud began his career as a television host in 2004 at the helm of children's programs Zapping Zone and Art Attack on Disney Channel.
+Although Féraud remains very discreet about his private life, he announced in July 2024 the arrival of his first child, a baby boy, named Tim.

 Media career

 From 2005 to 2015, Féraud worked as a journalist for the weekly Télé Poche, as a reporter, head of the entertainment section, then as head of information.

 In 2006, he made his radio debut as a columnist on Jean-Marc Morandini's Le Grand Direct program on Europe 1, with whom he worked for four seasons on the radio and television on the Morandini! program on Direct 8.

-From August 29, 2016 to June 30, 2017, he hosts Midi avec vous on MFM Radio, Monday to Friday from noon to 1 p.m.
+From 29 August 2016 to 30 June 2017, he hosts Midi avec vous on MFM Radio, each weekday from noon to 1 p.m.